Ocean-bottom seismometer

-An ocean-bottom seismometer (OBS) is a seismometer that is designed to record the earth motion under oceans and lakes from man-made sources and natural sources.
+An ocean-bottom seismometer (OBS) is a seismometer that is designed to record the earth's motion under oceans and lakes from man-made sources and natural sources.

 Sensors at the sea floor are used to observe acoustic and seismic events.
 Seismic and acoustic signals may be caused by different sources, by earthquakes and tremors as well as by artificial sources.
 Computing and analyzing the data yields information about the kind of source and, in case of natural seismic events, the geophysics and geology of the sea floor and the deeper crust.
 The deployment of OBS along a profile will give information about the deep structure of the Earth's crust and upper mantle in offshore areas.
-OBS may be equipped with a maximum of a three-component geophone in addition to a hydrophone, and thus it needs a capacity of more than 144 Mbytes, which would be the minimum for an adequate MCS profiling.
+OBS may be equipped with a maximum of a three-component geophone in addition to a hydrophone, and thus it needs a capacity of more than 144 Mbytes, which would be the minimum for adequate MCS profiling.
 In a typical survey, the instruments should be operational for several days (deployments can exceed 12 months), which requires a data storage capacity of more than 500 Mbyte.
 Other experiments, such as tomographic investigations within a 3D-survey or seismological monitoring, demand even larger capacities.

 Instrument package

 The OBS consists of an aluminum sphere which contains sensors, electronics, enough alkaline batteries to last 10 days on the ocean bottom, and an acoustic release.
 The two sphere halves are put together with an O-ring and a metal clamp to hold the halves together.
 A slight vacuum is placed on the sphere to better ensure a seal.
 The sphere by itself floats, so an anchor is needed to sink the instrument to the bottom.
-In this case, the anchor is flat metal plate 40 inches (1.02 meters) in diameter.
+In this case, the anchor is a flat metal plate 40 inches (1.02 meters) in diameter.
 The instrument has been designed to be able to deploy and recover off almost any vessel.
-All that is needed (for deployment and recovery) is enough deck space to hold the instruments and their anchors and a boom capable of lifting an OBS off the deck and swing it over to lower it into the water.
+All that is needed (for deployment and recovery) is enough deck space to hold the instruments and their anchors and a boom capable of lifting an OBS off the deck and swinging it over to lower it into the water.
 The OBS is bolted to the anchor and then dropped (gently) over the side.